Concordium/concordium-rust-smart-contracts/CTS1.rst

 Only batched transfers
 ----------------------

-The specification only have a :ref:`transfer` smart contract function which takes list of transfer and no function for a single transfer.
+The specification only have a ``transfer`` smart contract function which takes list of transfer and no function for a single transfer.
 This will result in lower energy cost compared to multiple contract calls and only introduce a small overhead for single transfers.
 The reason for not also including a single transfer function, is to have smaller smart contract modules, which in turn leads to saving cost on every function call.